vito/bass-loop/README.md

 # bass loop

-A continuous [Bass](https://github.com/vito) service.
+A continuous [Bass](https://github.com/vito/bass) service.
 Currently geared towards GitHub but other integrations should be possible.

+See [the Announcement](https://github.com/vito/bass-loop/discussions/1) for more details - a proper README will come shortly!

 ## the plan